xinleipan/py_TORCS/README.md

     <img src="./images/demo.gif" width="70%">
 </figure>

+### Important Updates

+Please refer to [pyTORCS](https://github.com/ucbdrive/pyTORCS) for more up-to-date information about using the environment.

 ### Installation
 Note that in order to install torcs on your computer system, you may need to install CUDA driver without opengl libs.
 The gym-TORCS environment